-Entity Name (do not abbreviate): Federal Emplo oyer ld Number/SSN: Entity Address: Contact Person's Name: Telephone Nu mber(s): Contact Person's Title: Contact Perso n's email Address: AFFIRMATION OF VENDO R/BIDDER/AF PPLICANT The undersigned applicant/respondent affirms s and declares: That this proposal/application is exe conditions as stated in the CONDITION ONS Section of the solicitation. plicant with fu ll knowledge and acceptance of the S NO NA (no solici • proposed therein, at the budget/cos ole), and withi ered by the vendor/bidder/applicant as nes as delineated within the solicitation subcontractor company official has r or the Federal Government. received any notices of debarn o the vendor/bidder/applicant and/or any n contracting with the State of Connecticut YI ES NO to the vendor/bidder/applicant and/or any n contracting with other states within the ES NO ACKNOWLEDGEMENT OF VEN IDOR/BIDDER R/APPLICANT 5.)
-With regard to a State contract as de series of such agreements or contract - of \$50,000 or more or a combination or xpressly acknowledges: Receipt of the State Elections Enforc solicitation prohibitions. ement Commission's notice ac dvising prospe ective state co ntractors of state campaign contribution and ☐ YI ES NO N/A pursu uant to CHRO definition belo ow Prohibitions not applicable to "a municipality or any other political subdivision of the state, including any entities or associations duly created by the municipality or political subdivision exclusively amongst themselves to further any purpose authorized by statute or charter, or an employee in the executive or legislative branch of state government or a quasi-public agency, whether in the classified or unclassified service and full or part-time, and only in such person's capacity as a state or quasi-public agency employee."
-Written Signature of Person Authorized to Bin d the Vendor/Bidder Contract ually: Date: Type or Print Name of Authorized Signatory: Title of Signa itory: IF VENDOR/BIDDER/APPLIC ANT IS A COD DOBATION What is the authority of signatory to bind the · PORATION Corporate Resolution Corporate By La ovide a writt en copy.)
+Entity Name (do not abbreviate): Federal Emplo oyer ld Number/SSN: Entity Address: Contact Person's Name: Telephone Nu imber(s): Contact Person's Title: Contact Perso n's email Address: AFFIRMATION OF VENDO R/BIDDER/AF PPLICANT The undersigned applicant/respondent affirm: s and declares: That this proposal/application is exe conditions as stated in the CONDITION ONS Section of the solicitation. plicant with fu ll knowledge and acceptance of the ES NO N/A (no solici • proposed therein, at the budget/cos ole), and withi ered by the vendor/bidder/applicant as nes as delineated within the solicitation to the vendor/bidder/applicant and/or any m contracting with the State of Connecticut □ Y ES NO to the vendor/bidder/applicant and/or any n contracting with other states within the □ Y ES NO ACKNOWLEDGEMENT OF VEN IDOR/BIDDER R/APPLICANT 5.)
+With regard to a State contract as do series of such agreements or contract - of \$50,000 or more or a combination or xpressly acknowledges: Receipt of the State Elections Enforce solicitation prohibitions. ement Commission's notice ac dvising prospe ective state co ntractors of state campaign contribution and • ES NO N/A pursi uant to CHRO definition belo ow Prohibitions not applicable to "a municipality the municipality or political subdivision exclus the executive or legislative branch of state go time, and only in such person's capacity as a sively amongst themselves to f overnment or a quasi-public ag urther any pu ency, whethe rpose authoriz red by statute or charter, or an employee in Written Signature of Person Authorized to Bin d the Vendor/Bidder Contract ually: Date: Type or Print Name of Authorized Signatory: Title of Signa ntory: IF VENDOD (DIDDED (ADDI) ANTIC A COR DODATION What is the authority of signatory to bind the IF VENDOR/BIDDER/APPLIC PORATION Corporate Resolution Corporate By La ovide a writt en copy.)
 Is your business income reportable to the IRS?
-Yes No Are you a DAS certified minority owned busine heck all that a apply.
-Women Owned Black Hispanic American Indian Disabled Iberian Peninsula Asian Other Subject of Solicitation Submission Due Div ision Date Issued
+Yes No Are you a DAS certified minority owned busine heck all that a apply. ■ Women Owned ■ Black ■ Hispanic ■ American Indian Disabl ed 🔲 Iberia n Peninsula Asian Other Subject of Solicitation Submission Due Div ision Date Issued